 A little known attraction in Keelung is the hike up the Rotary tower.

-In fact it is by chance that I came across it.
+In fact, it was only by chance that I came across it.

 Every day I would see the mountain behind the house and wished to climb it